 This additional protection information, if present, is either the first eight bytes of metadata or the last eight bytes of metadata, based on the format of the namespace.
 For metadata formats with more than eight bytes, if the protection information is contained within the first eight bytes of metadata, then the CRC does not cover any metadata bytes.
-For metadata formats with more than eight bytes, if the protection information is contained within the last eight bytes, if the protection information is contained within the last eight bytes, if the protection information is contained within the last eight bytes of metadata, then the CRC covers all metadata bytes up to but excluding these last eight bytes.
+For metadata formats with more than eight bytes, if the protection information is contained within the last eight bytes of metadata, then the CRC covers all metadata bytes up to but excluding these last eight bytes.